Charles Fox Burney

-Charles Fox Burney (4 November 1868 – 15 April 1925) was biblical scholar at Oxford University, England.
+Charles Fox Burney (4 November 1868 – 15 April 1925) was a biblical scholar at Oxford University, England.

 Early life

 Charles was the son of Charles Burney, Paymaster Chief Royal Navy, and his wife Eleanor Norton, daughter of the Rev. W. A. Norton, rector of Alderton and Eye, Suffolk.
 He was educated at Merchant Taylors' School, and St John's College, Oxford.

 Career

 In 1893 Burney was elected Senior Scholar of St John's and lecturer in Hebrew.
 He became a Fellow of St John's in 1899 and Vice President in 1900, 1906, 1910 and 1911.
 In June 1914, Dr Burney became the Oriel Professor of the Interpretation of Holy Scripture, and was additionally elected a Fellow of Oriel College, Oxford in 1919.

-Burney published several works on biblical history.
+Burney published several works on biblical history, all as "The Rev. C. F. Burney, M.A., D. Litt.".
 In Israel's settlement in Canaan, he brought much new or newly applied material, especially from Babylonian sources, to explain Israel's early residence in Canaan.
 A major contribution was the theory that Yahweh (Jehovah) was at an early period an Amorite deity.
 In The Aramaic Origin of the Fourth Gospel he attempted to prove that St John's Gospel was a literal Greek translation of a Gospel written in Aramaic by a Jewish disciple, and this at least led to an accepted view that the author thought in Aramaic, and strengthened the probability that it was the work of an eyewitness.